Perspectives & Communication Barriers

 Here are a few points to help:

-Listen with the intent to understand, not react.
+Listen with the intention of understanding, not reacting.

 Give the benefit of the doubt on the intention of the speaker.